Dodgers vs. Pirates Player Props Betting Odds

 Freeman Stats

-- Freddie Freeman has 27 hits with five doubles, three home runs and 14 walks.
-He has driven in eight runs with one stolen base.
+- Freddie Freeman has five doubles, four home runs, 14 walks and nine RBI (29 total hits).
+He's also swiped one base.

 Freeman Recent Games